rubencart/NES-img-captioning/README.md

 # next 3 steps can be skipped but are recommended if redis displays a warning about thp pages
 sudo su
 echo never > /sys/kernel/mm/transparent_hugepage/enabled
+# when `WARNING: The TCP backlog setting of 511 cannot be enforced because /... is set to the lower value of 128.
+sysctl -w net.core.somaxconn=65535`
 exit
 . src/scripts/local_run_redis.sh